 Louisiana Housing Corporation’s (LHC) Mortgage Revenue Bond programs help first-time homebuyers — considered those who haven’t owned a home in the last three years — with financing and down payment and closing cost assistance.
 There are two programs:

-- Mortgage Revenue Bond Home: Includes 5-9 percent grant with no interest or repayment
+- Mortgage Revenue Bond Home: Includes 5 percent to 9 percent grant with no interest or repayment

 - Mortgage Revenue Bond Assisted: Includes 4 percent no-interest, no-payment second mortgage, forgivable after three years

 For both programs, you must have a minimum credit score of 640 and complete a homebuyer education course.
 In addition, the home you’re buying must be in Louisiana, must be your primary residence and must not exceed $271,164 in price (other limits might apply depending on location).
 The home can be a single-family home, condominium, townhome, modular home or manufactured home (which can be a double-wide if you’re getting an FHA loan).

 For the Mortgage Revenue Bond Home program, your income must be at or below 80 percent of the area median income (AMI) to qualify.
 For the Assisted program, your income can be between 115 percent and 140 percent of the AMI, depending on loan type, household size and whether the home you’re buying is in a targeted area.

 LHC’s Market Rate Conventional Program is available to both first-time and repeat homebuyers within the 80 percent AMI limits, and includes a competitive 30-year fixed rate and reduced mortgage insurance.
 The loan can be paired with up to 4 percent down payment assistance, as well.

 If you’re a first-time buyer, you’ll need to complete a homebuyer education course to qualify.
 For all buyers, the minimum credit score requirement is 640 and the loan limit is $453,100.
 The loan can only be used for the purchase of a single-family primary residence.